etamicron/cf4/README.md

-This page is where you can view and download the latest versions of CMEaWoT 3d Game Engine.
-Currently only the ZIP download is available.
+This page is where you can view and download CMEaWoT 3d Game Engine.
+A .zip download of the latest version is available in the "current" folder.

 # Installation Instructions